-Delegate organizations consisting of representatives from a group of trade unions have been established in each of the capital cities and in a number of industrial centres elsewhere.
+Delegate organizations, usually known as Trades Hall Councils or Labour Councils and consisting of representatives from a number of trade unions have been established in each of the capital cities and in a number of other centres in each State.
 Their revenue is raised by means of a per capita tax on the members of each affiliated union.
-In most of the towns where such central organizations exist, the majority of the local unions are affiliated with the central organization, which is usually known as the Labour or the Trades Hall Council.